jdh4/running_gromacs/05_vmd/README.md

 ## Working with Graphics

-It is recommended that you install [TurboVNC](https://researchcomputing.princeton.edu/turbovnc) to work with VMD.
+It is recommended that you install [TurboVNC](https://researchcomputing.princeton.edu/turbovnc) on your local machine (e.g., laptop) to work with VMD.
 If you decide to rely on X11 forwarding then make sure you are aware of [this page](https://researchcomputing.princeton.edu/sshX).

 ## Installing VMD on Tigressdata